jamesmh/Injector.js/README.md

 	.register("RouterService", router);
 ```

-Right now, the object you inject is used statically.
-(I may add the option to have new instances injected - eventually)
+Right now, the object you inject is used statically (will be addings instance option in future...).

 ### Step 2: Enable Function For Injection